Suzuki e Vitara vs Toyota C-HR

 Safety Rundown

-Both the Suzuki e Vitara and Toyota C-HR hold a 5-star ANCAP safety rating.
+The Toyota C-HR holds a 5-star ANCAP rating vs 4 stars for the Suzuki e Vitara.
 Adult occupant protection scored 77% for the Suzuki e Vitara and 85% for the Toyota C-HR.

 Where the two diverge is in active safety technology.
 The Toyota C-HR packs more ADAS features with 6 out of 10 key systems fitted, compared to 0 in the Suzuki e Vitara.